sararosecran/NIRCam-mosaic-images/README.md

 Directory contains updated description of IMCOM tests.

 Simulated_Images_Tests:
 Directory contains tests used on images created by Christopher.
+Test_1: Here we take smaller sub-images as IMCOM images.